 The basic elements of great system outage messages

 During the stress of a major service outage, it’s easy to forget that your customers are often in an even more difficult situation.
 They are impacted by the outage, but they also have far less information about what is happening.
 In many cases, they also have their own customers that are asking them for answers.

-Great communication starts by making sure your message can be received.
-Your artisanal, exquisitely handcrafted status message means nothing to people who never see it, so wherever you store your status updates, make sure your customers know where to look.
+It’s also important to make sure your outage message is easily accessible.
+After all, your artisanal, exquisitely handcrafted status message means nothing to people who never see it, so wherever you store your status updates, make sure your customers know where to look.

-Link to your status page prominently in key locations like your contact us page, your support/operations Twitter account, and your help documentation.
+- Link to your status page prominently in key locations like your contact page, your support/operations Twitter account, and your help documentation.